 Tuition waiver applications are available from the SWC Financial Aid Office.
-In order to be eligible for a tuition waiver you must meet the following requirements:
+In order to be eligible for a tuition waiver a student must meet the following requirements:

-- 1. You must be a member of a federally recognized tribe - 2.
-You must be 55 years of age or older
+1. A student must be a member of a federally recognized tribe

+- 2. A student must be 55 years of age or older - 3.
+A student must complete a waiver form each semester

-The SWC Financial Aid Committee reviews tuition waiver applications and makes recommendations to the president for action.
+The SWC Financial Aid Committee reviews tuition waiver applications and makes recommendations to the President for action.
 The student must submit a new tuition waiver application for each semester.